TypicalTeacup/TypicalTeacup/README.md

 - jQuery (couldn't find a square logo i'm sorry): do i even have to say it, **no/10**

 [^1]: big surprise
+[^2]: i'm gonna put a giant image of a desk fan here mark my damn words